Video shows officers dragged Tyreek Hill out of his car after he put his window back up

 “Chill, bro,” Hill told the officers.

-At that point, teammate Calais Campbell parked his SUV in front of Hill's car, got out and asked what was going on.
-The officers ordered Campbell to get back in his vehicle and leave.
+At that point, teammate Jonnu Smith parked his SUV in front of Hill's car, got out and asked what was going on.
+The officers ordered Smith to get back in his vehicle and leave.
 They then told him they were going to give him a ticket for blocking the road.

-He, too, was soon in handcuffs.
-He was never cited.
+Defensive tackle Calais Campbell also pulled up.
+He was told to leave and when he didn't, he was briefly handcuffed.

 Steadman Stahl, president of the South Florida Police Benevolent Association, defended the officer's actions, saying Monday that Hill "was briefly detained for officer safety, after driving in a manner in which he was putting himself and others in great risk of danger.